ansible/awx/docs/docsite/rst/userguide/jobs.rst

 Inventory sync details
 ~~~~~~~~~~~~~~~~~~~~~~~

 Access the **Details** tab to provide details about the job execution.

 .. image:: ../common/images/jobs-show-job-details-for-inv-sync.png
-   :alt: Inventory Sync Results
+   :alt: Example details for an Inventory Sync job

 Notable details of the job executed are:

 -  **Status**: Can be any of the following: